Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Trying out the sample code

 The AIO project has some sample extension code that you can try out.
-There is a one Repository extension and one Share extension that you can test to make sure the extension JARs have been applied properly.
+There is one Repository extension and one Share extension that you can test to make sure the extension JARs have been applied properly.

-The Repository extension is a Web Script that can be called with the following URL: `http://localhost:8080/alfresco/service/sample/helloworld`.
+The Repository extension is a Web Script that you can call with the following URL: `http://localhost:8080/alfresco/service/sample/helloworld`.
 The source code for the Web Script is located here: `my-all-in-one-project/my-all-in-one-project-platform/src/main/resources/alfresco/extension/templates/webscripts/alfresco/tutorials` and here: `my-all-in-one-project/my-all-in-one-project-platform/src/main/java/ com/example/platformsample/HelloWorldWebScript.java`.

-The Share extension is a custom Aikau page with a custom widget, you reach it with the following URL: `http://localhost:8180/share/page/hdp/ws/simple-page`.
+The Share extension is a custom Aikau page with a custom widget, that you can reach with the following URL: `http://localhost:8180/share/page/hdp/ws/simple-page`.
 The source code for the Page and Widget is located here: `my-all-in-one-project/my-all-in-one-project-share/src/main/resources/alfresco/web-extension/site-webscripts/com/example/pages` and here: `my-all-in-one-project/my-all-in-one-project-share/src/main/resources/META-INF/resources/my-all-in-one-project-share/js/tutorials/widgets`.